nestharus/mcp-to-skills/docs/to_integrate/STYLE_6.md

+> Deprecated: This legacy style guide has been superseded by `docs/code-style-guide.md`.
+>
+> Do not update this file.
+See `docs/code-style-guide.md` for the canonical Python 3.14+ style, typing, and tooling standards.
 Here's a documentation-style guide for FastAPI best practices, following the structure of your React example.

 ## 🐍 FastAPI Best Practices (Python 3.14+)